Rich5252/MMTTY_XMMT_OCX_VB6_Csharp_Interop/README.md

 # MMTTY_XMMT_OCX_VB6_Csharp_Interop
-MMTTY XMMT.OCX VB6 -> C# Interop demonstrates Spectrum control updates from MMTTY and method to connect old VB6 ActiveX that have unsupported (unsafe) data types to modern .NET GUI environments.
+MMTTY XMMT.OCX VB6 -> C# Interop demonstrates Spectrum control updates from MMTTY via its XMMT.ocx.
+This old VB6 style ocx only partially works with interop because of "unsafe" data usage.
+The code here shows how to connect those non-working events and calls to the modern .NET GUI environment.

-Implementation uses the Interop controls together with the special interface where requierd for incompatible data interfaces.
-The majority of the XMMT controls are Interop compatible so making further app deveopment easier.
+Implementation allows use of the ocx controls via interop so these can easily be added to the GUI directly by the IDE.
+Where needed the special dispatch code is used to handle otherwise incompatible data interfaces.
+The majority of the XMMT control features are Interop compatible so making further app deveopment easier.

-Project developed on VS2026 IDE with the help of Gemini & ChatGPT AI
+Project developed on the VS2026 IDE with the help of Gemini & ChatGPT AI

 See /XMMTwrapper1/XMMT_OCX_VB6_C#_Interop.md for outline of issues and solutions found.